atesgoral/ates.dev/src/posts/2025-01-12-accurate-benchmarking/index.md

 over a piece of code in order to measure how long it takes (as compared to some alternative piece of code).

-Maybe this is well-known, and possible there are better ways.
-But it is a method I came up with and used in the past.
+This might be a well-known approach, and there may be better methods.
+But it is a method I indepdently came up with and used in the past.

 ### The premise

 We have a piece of code, `method1()`, that we want to benchmark to see how fast it is as compared to `method2()`.

-Since computers are very fast, running something once isn't a viable way to measure how long it takes to run.
+Since computers are very fast, running something just once isn't a viable way to measure how long it takes to run.
 We therefore run it many times in a loop and measure the total amount of time it takes.